kudashevs/accept-language/README.md

 ## Usage

 The usage is quite simple.
 Just instantiate the `AcceptLanguage` class and call a `process` method on the instance.
-Do it somewhere before a place where you need the user's preferred language (for example, in a front controller or in a middleware).
+Do it somewhere before a place where you want to use the user's preferred language (for example, in a front controller or in a middleware).
+The method will retrieve an HTTP Accept-Language header, parse and analyze all language tags in it.
+Then it will retrieve and retain the language tag with the highest priority value (the preferred language).
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;